![]() |

 the four sides with sloping profiles and full profiles.
 In order to get a common way to identify the different types of modules used

-to form a mountain we have define the same nomenclature as that used with hills, based on the type of profiles of the module.
+to form a mountain we have defined the same nomenclature as that used with hills, based on the type of profiles of the module.
 To start de definition of the module we begin

-with the nearest side, usually the lowest side, and we choose the most appropiate term: short, long, null,... and then we continue
+with the nearest side, usually the lowest side, and we choose the most appropriate term: short, long, null,... and then we continue

 with the rest of the sides clockwise, till label the four sides.
 This is the way to ease the identification of type of mountain module we are talking about.